EdgarMendoza/SimpleCalculator/README.md

 # SimpleCalculator
-Title says it all, this is a very simple computer program written in C# for Windows.
+Name says it all, this is a very simple computer program written in C# for Windows.